6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: 6G Channel Simulator

 \subsection{Summary and Prospects}

-In this section, a channel model simulator called BUPTCMG-6G was introduced, including the design framework, user guidelines, and application examples for 6G potential technologies.
-To summarize, BUPTCMG-6G is a channel model simulator developed for 6G wireless communication by the authors.
-In the current version, BUPTCMG-6G supports simulations for the standardized channel model defined in ITU-R M.2412 \cite{2412} and adds a series of extensions for 6G features, such as THz, E-MIMO, ISAC, RIS, and SAGIN.
-Specifically, BUPTCMG-6G supports channel simulation scenarios including UMa, UMi, RMa, InH, and SG in SAGIN, and also supports frequency bands including centimeter wave, mmWave, and THz at 132 GHz.
+In this section, a summary of 6G channel simulators that support potential enabling technologies is provided.
+The BUPTCMCCCMG-IMT2030 channel simulator was subsequently introduced, including the design framework, user guidelines, and application examples for potential 6G technologies.
+To summarize, BUPTCMCCCMG-IMT2030 is a channel model simulator developed for 6G wireless communication by the authors.
+In the current version, BUPTCMCCCMG-IMT2030 supports simulations for the standardized channel model defined in ITU-R M.2412 \cite{2412} and adds a series of extensions for 6G features, such as ISAC, XL-MIMO, THz, RIS, and SAGIN.
+Specifically, BUPTCMCCCMG-IMT2030 supports channel simulation scenarios, including UMa, UMi, RMa, InH, and SG in SAGIN, and supports frequency bands, including centimeter waves, mmWaves, and THz waves at 132 GHz.
 In addition, new channel characteristics, such as the SnS of the multiantenna channel and the sparsity of the THz channel, are also included.
-Simulation frameworks for RIS-assisted and ISAC channels are also implemented.
-At present, the 1.0 version of BUPTCMG-6G has been released on \cite{CMG_website}.
-In future versions, more scenarios (especially more space and air scenarios for SAGIN), frequency bands (more frequency points for THz), and channel characteristics of potential 6G technologies, will be added based on channel measurement and modeling studies to make BUPTCMG-6G a powerful assistance tool for channel model simulation.
+Simulation frameworks for the RIS-assisted and ISAC channels are also implemented.
+At present, the 2.0 version of BUPTCMCCCMG-IMT2030 has been released at \cite{CMG_website}.